-This post is the second blog post in a seven-post series.
-If you want to see all the posts in the series check out Recap: Privacy Engineering Practice and Respect 2020.
+This post is the second blog post in a seven-post series recapping the PEPR 2020 conference.
+If you're wondering what PEPR is or want to see the other PEPR conference recaps check out this post!

 - A Differentially Private Data Analytics API at Scale